BerlingskeMedia/aria_datadispatcher/README.md

 This part is implemented by Berlingske Media's Event Dispatcher.

-After receiving a request from the client signed with a Hawk Authorization header, the Event Dispatcher validates the request against BPC.
+After receiving a request from the client signed with a Hawk Authorization header, the Event Dispatcher validates the request against Auth server, BPC.
 BPC is the authoritative register of Berlingske Hawk credentials.

 The Event Dispatcher will have its own set of Hawk credentials, also issued by BPC, and an app ticket for accessing the features on BPC.